microsoft/TypeScript-wiki/Using-the-Salsa-Preview-in-Visual-Studio-15-Preview.md

 # JavaScript "Salsa" Language Service

-Visual Studio "15" Preview includes a preview of the new JavaScript language service, internally codenamed "Salsa".
-This may be switched on or off via a registry key.
+Visual Studio "15" Preview 5 includes the new JavaScript language service, internally codenamed "Salsa".

 Salsa also powers the JavaScript language service in VS Code, and most of the below info applies there also.
 See [VSCode release notes](https://github.com/Microsoft/vscode-docs/blob/vnext/release-notes/latest.md#languages---javascript)